 Who Was Hedy Lamarr?

 Hedy Lamarr was commonly known as “the most beautiful woman in the world.”
 When the Viennese actress made her US debut in the movie Algiers, it was said that audiences gasped when they first saw her face.
-Before that, she had gained international attention by scandalously appearing nude in the controversial Austrian film Ecstasy.
+Before that, she gained international attention by scandalously appearing nude in the controversial Austrian film, Ecstasy.
 Most likely because of this early controversy, Hedy became best known for playing femme fatales and exotic beauties.
 At the height of her fame, she was considered to be the epitome of glamour and it has even been claimed that the design of Disney’s Snow White was inspired by her.

 Top 10 Hedy Lamarr Films

 - Ziegfeld Girl

 - The Strange Woman

 - The Conspirators